klgallagher/klgallagher.github.io/_pages/publications.md

 _Note: papers describing work done prior to 2022 were published under my maiden name (Hudson)_

 ## In Preparation
- **Gallagher, K.L.,**, Cimino, M.A., Dinniman, M.S., Lynch, H.J. (in prep) Quantifying Potential Marine Debris Sources and Encounter Risk to Penguins on the West Antarctic Peninsula. _In preparation for submission to Science of the Total Environment_
+ **Gallagher, K.L.,**, Cimino, M.A., Dinniman, M.S., Lynch, H.J.
+Quantifying Potential Marine Debris Sources and Encounter Risk to Penguins on the West Antarctic Peninsula.
+In review at _Science of the Total Environment_

 ## Antarctica